Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Introduction

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}

-We motivate importance sampling in FL, introduce an adaptive client sampling algorithm, and establish a bound on the dynamic regret in Section~\ref{sec:client-sampling-online}.
-We design two extensions to the sampling algorithm that make it adaptive to the unknown problem parameters in Section~\ref{sec:ada-osmd-and-ada-doub-osmd}.
-Sampling without replacement is discussed in Section~\ref{sec:samp-wo-replace}.
-We provide the experimental results in Section~\ref{sec:experiments} and Section~\ref{sec:real-data-exp}.
-Conclusions and discussion of interesting future directions are given in Section~\ref{sec:conclusion}.
-The technical proofs are deferred to appendix.
+We summarize the related work in Section~\ref{sec:related-work}.
+We motivate importance sampling in FL and introduce an adaptive client sampling algorithm in Section~\ref{sec:client-sampling-online}.
+We develop optimization guarantees of mini-batch SGD and FedAvg using our sampling scheme in Section~\ref{sec:convg-analysis-batchSGD}.
+In Section~\ref{sec:thm-osmd-sampler}, we discuss regret analysis which serves as a key component for optimization analysis.
+In Section~\ref{sec:adp-osmd-sampler}, we propose an extension of the sampling method that is adaptive to the unknown problem parameters.
+We provide the experimental results on simulated data in Section~\ref{sec:experiments} and real-world data in Section~\ref{sec:real-data-exp}.
+We conclude our paper with Section~\ref{sec:conclusion}.
+We leave all the technical proofs and additional discussions in Appendix.
 Code to replicate the results in this paper is available at\ is obtained as $p^t_{\star,m} = \sqrt{a^t_m} / (\sum^M_{m=1}\sqrt{a^t_m})$.
 Computing the distribution $p^t_{\star}$ is impractical as it requires local updates of all clients, which eradicates the need for client sampling.
 From the form of $p^t_{\star}$, we observe that clients with a large $a^t_m$ are more ``important'' and should have a higher probability of being selected.
 Since we do not know $\{ a^t_m \}^M_{m=1}$, we will need to explore the environment to learn about the importance of clients before we can exploit the best strategy.
 Finally, we note that the relative importance of clients will change over time, which makes the environment dynamic and challenging.